Three Billy Goats Gruff

-"Three Billy Goats Gruff" (De tre bukkene Bruse) is a Norwegian fairy tale collected by Peter Christen Asbjørnsen and Jørgen Moe in their Norske Folkeeventyr, first published between 1841 and 1844.
+"The Three Billy Goats Gruff" (De tre bukkene Bruse) is a Norwegian fairy tale collected by Peter Christen Asbjørnsen and Jørgen Moe in their Norske Folkeeventyr, first published between 1841 and 1844.
 It has an Aarne-Thompson type of 122E.
 The first version of the story in English appeared in George Webbe Dasent's translation of some of the Norske Folkeeventyr, published as Popular Tales from the Norse in 1859.
 The heroes of the tale are three male goats who need to outsmart a ravenous troll to cross the bridge to their feeding ground.

+Characters

+The story introduces three billy goats (male goats), sometimes identified as a youngster, father and grandfather, but more often described as brothers.
+In other adaptations, there is a baby or child goat, mama goat and papa goat.

+"Gruff" was used as their family name in the earliest English translation by Dasent and this has been perpetuated; but this has been pointed out as a mistranslation of the Norwegian name Bruse which was here employed in the sense of "tuft, clump" of hair on the forehead of domesticated livestock.
+The word can mean "fizz" or "effervescence", but also a "frizzle (of hair)" according to Brynildsen's Norwegian-English dictionary, but the secondary meaning is better explained as "a tuft/clump of hair on a horse (or buck goat)" in the Great Norwegian Encyclopedia (SNL), and Ivar Aasen's Norwegian-Danish dictionary.

 Plot

-The story introduces three Billy goats (male goats), sometimes identified as a youngster, father and grandfather, but more often described as brothers.
-In other adaptations, there is a baby or child goat, mama goat and papa goat.
-"Gruff" was used as their family name in the earliest English translation, by Dasent; the original Norwegian version used the name "Bruse".

-In the story, there is almost no grass left for them to eat near where they live, so they must cross a river to get to "sæter" (a meadow) or hillside on the other side of a stream to eat and fatten themselves up.
-They must first cross a wooden bridge, under which lives a fearsome and hideous troll, who is so territorial that he eats anyone who tries to cross the bridge.
+Three billy goats, all named "Gruff", live in a valley with very little grass.
+They must walk across a bridge to reach a mountain pasture where they can graze.
+However, a fearsome troll lives under the bridge and eats everyone who tries to cross.

-The smallest billy goat is the first to cross and is stopped abruptly by the troll who threatens to "gobble him up!"
-The little goat convinces the troll to wait for his big brother to come across, because he is larger and would make for a more gratifying feast.
-The greedy troll agrees and lets the smallest goat cross.
+The smallest billy goat goes first.
+The troll stops him and threatens to "gobble him up!"
+The little goat tells the troll he should wait for his big brother to cross, because he is larger and would make for a more gratifying feast.
+The greedy troll agrees and lets the smallest goat pass.

-The medium-sized goat passes next.
-He is more cautious than his brother but is also stopped by the troll and given the same threat.
-The second billy goat is allowed to cross as well after he tells the troll to wait for his father because he is the largest of the three.
+The medium-sized billy goat approaches the bridge.
+He is more cautious than his brother, but the troll stops him too.
+The second goat convinces the troll to wait for their eldest brother, the largest of the three, and the troll lets him pass as well.

-The largest billy goat gets on the bridge but is also stopped by the hungry troll who threatens to devour him.
-The largest billy goat challenges the troll and dares him to do so.
-Then the troll jumps up.
-The big billy goat gruff knocks him off the bridge with his horns.
-The troll falls into the stream and is carried away by the current and drowned.
-From then on the bridge is safe and all three goats are able to go to the rich fields around the summer farm in the hills.
-The three billy goats Gruff eat lots of grass and live happily ever after.
+The largest billy goat steps on to the bridge and meets the troll waiting to devour him.
+The goat challenges the troll to fight and then throws him into the water with his horns.
+The troll drowns in the stream, and from then on the bridge is safe.
+The three billy goats live happily ever after.